 Glucose, sucrose, fructose, maltose, verbose and more – sugar is sugar, ain’t it?
-While that may be true for others, brewers need to have an accurate knowledge of the different types of sugars and how it impacts the flavour of the brew.
+While that may be true for others, brewers need to have an accurate knowledge of the different types of sugars and how it impacts the flavor of the brew.

 Here, in this guide, you can find all the answers to your queries about the different types of sugars used in brewing.
 We cut to the chase and give you clear-cut answers to all your sugary questions.

 Before, we get into the actual role of sugar in brewing, here’s the general break down of different types of sugars.

 Derived from starch, glucose undergoes quick fermentation.
 In the brewing world, glucose is commonly referred to as “dextrose.”

 Derived from milk, lactose has a sweet flavor and is non-fermentable if using yeast.
 However, it undergoes fermentation with certain strains of wild yeast.
 Adding lactose to stouts form “milk stouts.”

 Naturally occurring in malt, maltose undergoes slow fermentation.